A 4-Day Sightseeing Guide

 A typical yellow tram in Lisbon

 Lisbon’s historic trams and funiculars are easily recognizable by their bright yellow color and vintage design.
-One of the most famous tram lines in Lisbon is tram 28, which runs from the Graça neighborhood to the Alfama district.
+One of the most famous tram lines in Lisbon is [tram 28][tram 28 tickets]{:target=”_blank”}, which runs from the Graça neighborhood to the Alfama district.
 The line passes through some of the city’s most picturesque neighborhoods and offers stunning views of Lisbon’s historic architecture and landmarks, including the Castelo de São Jorge and the Sé Cathedral.
+You can get tickets for tram 28 with an audio guide as well as a day pass for public transportation through this link.

 Some of the historical funiculars are also still in operation today.
 One of the most famous funiculars is Ascensor da Bica, or the Bica Funicular.
 The Ascensor da Bica runs between Rua de São Paulo and Calçada do Combro and started operating in 1892.
 We can highly recommend watching the funiculars go by as it’s such a unique experience.
 We didn’t ride the funicular but we can imagine that being fun too.